 For the first time, a quantum computer made from photons—particles of light—has outperformed even the fastest classical supercomputers.

-Physicists led by Chao-Yang Lu and Jian-Wei Pan of the University of Science and Technology of China (USTC) in Shanghai performed a technique called Gaussian boson sampling with their quantum computer, named Jiŭzhāng.
-The result, reported in the journal Science, was 76 detected photons—far above and beyond the previous record of five detected photons and the capabilities of classical supercomputers.
+Physicists led by Chao-Yang Lu and Jian-Wei Pan, both at the University of Science and Technology of China (USTC) in Hefei, performed a technique called Gaussian boson sampling with their quantum computer, named Jiŭzhāng.* The result, reported in the journal Science, was 76 detected photons—far above and beyond the previous record of five detected photons and the capabilities of classical supercomputers.

 Unlike a traditional computer built from silicon processors, Jiŭzhāng is an elaborate tabletop setup of lasers, mirrors, prisms and photon detectors.
 It is not a universal computer that could one day send e-mails or store files, but it does demonstrate the potential of quantum computing.